LGBTQ+ PROGRAM

 Student Equity Website: https://www.cerritos.edu/student-equity/default.htm

 Appointments: You may book an appointment with the LGBTQ+ Program Facilitator & Liaison online.
-Office hours information is located at the bottom of this webpage.
+Office hours information is located toward the end of this webpage.
 You may contact the Program Facilitator at lgbtq@cerritos.edu.

-Social Media: You may follow the LGBTQ+ Program on Instagram at the handle: @cerritoscollegelgbtq.
+Social Media: You may find the LGBTQ+ Program in the Cerritos College App.
+You may also follow the LGBTQ+ Program on Instagram at the handle: @cerritoscollegelgbtq.

 The LGBTQ+ Program is happy to provide direct linkage to resources on campus that provide queer students with empowering tools to be able to exist on campus safely and unapologetically.
 The LGBTQ+ Program is happy to provide support accessing the following services/ departments on campus and more: